 It is a great opportunity for people who don’t have health insurance.
 The recovery process can rack up a heavy bill in most treatment centers.
 For those who don’t have the financial resources to pay for addiction recovery, recovering addicts scholarships are a great way to meet your sober life goals.

-Please submit your personal stories of alcohol addiction, substance abuse, or motivation for a brighter future by October 31, 2022.
-We will be awarding a well-deserving student with our $1,000 scholarship by December 15, 2022.
+Please submit your personal stories of alcohol addiction, substance abuse, or motivation for a brighter future.
+We will be awarding a well-deserving student with our $1,000 scholarship.
 E-mail all submissions to firstname.lastname@example.org.

 Treatment Center Scholarships Vs. University Scholarships